-- Megatokyo may be the webcomic world's counterpart to Inuyasha mentioned on the anime and manga page.
+Megatokyo may be the webcomic world's counterpart to Inuyasha (mentioned on the anime and manga page).
 It was the premier webcomic in its golden age.
 It was one of the first webcomics to be adapted into a graphic novel format.
 It used to draw bigger crowds than Penny Arcade at cons.
 The forums were one of the largest English language internet hangouts outside of Usenet at the time.
-If you read webcomics in the early 2000s, chances are you either read it, know about it, or read a webcomic whose author was inspired by it — that's how big it was.
+If you read webcomics in the early 2000s, chances are you either read it, knew about it, or read a webcomic whose author was inspired by it — that's how big it was.
 Then it all collapsed.
-Readers started to realize that the overly complex plot was going nowhere, not helped by its Schedule Slip going into overdrivenote thanks to growing problems with Gallagher's real life.
-The distinctly rough Animesque artstyle that attracted people in droves repelled just as much as the medium expanded and more webcomics came into play with much more polished art.
-Tack on the frequent use of leetspeak (which almost nobody seriously uses nowadays), Megatokyo transformed from a contemporary comic into an Unintentional Period Piece.
+Readers started to realize that the overly complex plot was going nowhere, not helped by its Schedule Slip going into overdrivenote a pretty impressive feat considering that even at its heigh of popularity the comic was infamous for this thanks to growing problems with Gallagher's real life.
+The medium expanded, which led to more webcomics with much more polished art, causing the distinctly rough Animesque artstyle to look like high school doodles in comparison.
+Tacking on the frequent use of leetspeak (which almost nobody seriously uses nowadays), Megatokyo transformed from a contemporary comic into an Unintentional Period Piece.
 Much like Ctrl+Alt+Del above, many people nowadays are surprised it hasn't completed its story.